We have over 25 years of experience running major chess camps.

 Camp fee includes:

-Written cancellations (post, fax, or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit fee.
-No refunds are given within four weeks of camp start date; substitutions are accepted.
+Written cancellations (post, fax, or email) received by May 31will receive a refund less the $100 non-refundable deposit fee.
+No refunds are given after May 31 although substitutions are accepted.

 Late Fee Policy:

 Registration received prior to:

 February 28, 2019 - $100 late fee

 May 31, 2019 - $200 late fee

 June 14, 2019 - $300 late fee

 Contact Kevin Bachler, camp director, for questions about staff or instructional content.